kamaldeepverma/e-laundromat/README.md

 This System also provides a way to provide feedback so that the vendor can improve its services.

 1.2 Intended Audience
 • Laundry Service Vendor
 • Students

-1.3 Product Flow
-• The Student will login via login page.
-• After Logging in, if the student hasn’t subscribed a plan then he/she can subscribe a plan.
-• After Subscribing a plan, the student can schedule a wash by clicking on the schedule wash button.
-• On the Schedule wash page, Student needs to enter the details about number of clothes, Date etc.
-• Once the wash is scheduled, a staff will receive a notification about this newly scheduled wash.
-• Alternatively, the student can check the status of the wash, for this student needs to enter the wash id.
-• After the wash is completed, student can provide a feedback or even write a complaint for the service.

 1.4 Product Functions
 Functionalities:
 • Student/staff Registration
 • User Authentication
 • Get Subscription plans
 • Schedule Wash
 • Enquire Wash Status
 • Plan Expiry notification
 • Feedback Provision
 • Manage User
 • Complaint Registration

 1.5 Technologies Used
 Following are the technologies/frameworks that we have used in this project: -